Family Closing On New Home

 How Do No-Closing-Cost Mortgages Work?

 To be clear, a no-closing-cost mortgage doesn’t mean you’ll never have to pay closing costs.
-As you may have guessed, lenders will figure out how to make sure you pay for everything eventually.
-In this case, the lender rolls the closing costs into larger monthly payments with interest for the duration of your loan.
+When you chose this option, the lender rolls the closing costs into larger monthly payments with interest for the duration of your loan.

-So, while you don't need to come up with as much money upfront, the amount you pay over time will be comparable to a traditional mortgage, or more.
-In fact, it’s likely to be more, because the increase in the amount of interest is often more than the initial savings you enjoyed by not paying closing costs upfront.
+So, while you don't need to come up with as much money upfront, the amount you pay over time will typically be greater than you would pay with a traditional mortgage.
+This is because of the increase in the amount of interest you pay.

-In addition, lenders may also add a prepayment penalty provision to the loan to discourage you from refinancing again before they’ve recouped their costs.
-Be sure to do the math to see what makes the most sense, but in most cases paying your closing costs upfront if you can means paying less money overall.
+In addition, lenders may also add a prepayment penalty provision to the loan amount to discourage you from paying off or refinancing your loan before they’ve recouped their costs.
+Be sure to do the math to see what makes the most sense, but in most cases paying your closing costs upfront means paying less money overall.
 Rocket Mortgage® does not have prepayment penalties.

 Pros And Cons Of No-Closing-Cost Mortgages